peterc/ruranopupore/README.md

 Then include `ansible-elasticsearch` as a role in `site.yml`.

+*Note: ansible-elasticsearch annoyingly redefines your machine's timezone for some reason, so be sure to change this in its vars file that you include in site.yml.*

 ## Vagrant bits and pieces

 Want to run ansible-playbook directly instead of using `vagrant provision`?
 There's a (long winded) way: